How to become a teacher – which route is best for you?

 The salary offered is calculated on the Unqualified Teachers Pay Scale for 11 months.

 What about fees?

 On the School Direct Salaried Route, fees are paid by the school, whereas Provider-led and the School Direct Training Route trainees must pay the fees of £9,250 per year (usually funded through student loans).

 No. All salaried and training route trainees benefit from the 120+ days in school and the 70+ days of centre-based training and will attend lectures together.

 How to become a teacher – Choosing your route

-It can be tricky deciding which route to take to enable you to know for sure how to become a teacher in Essex.
-There are many courses available, and at Essex and Thames Primary SCITT, we pride ourselves on offering a large range of options which we have put into a handy chart below.
+At Essex and Thames Primary SCITT, we pride ourselves on offering you a range of teacher training routes which we have put into a handy chart below.